-Problem Possible Cause Action Hard disk boot sector is missing.
+Problem Possible Cause Action Computer does not recognize an internal or external SCSI hard disk drive or device.
+Hard disk boot sector is missing.
 Repartition and reformat your hard disk drive.
 Caution: This procedure erases what is currently on your hard disk drive.
 You might want to try repairing the hard disk drive using a disk drive repair utility.
 Disk drive repair utilities can be purchased from your local software supplier.
-If you do repartition and reformat your hard disk drive, proceed as follows for DOS-based operating systems such as Windows for Workgroups and Windows 95.
+If you do repartition and reformat your hard disk drive, proceed as follows for DOS-based operating systems such as Windows for Workgroups, Windows 95, and Windows NT Workstation.
 Boot from a DOS diskette then enter the following commands: c: cd\dos fdisk Follow the instructions on your monitor screen to create a new hard disk boot sector.
 There might be a boot sector virus.
 Run anti-virus software.
+Loose cable connectors.
+Secure all cable connections.
 SCSI adapter has failed.
 Contact your Service provider.
 SCSI ribbon cable has failed.
 Contact your Service provider.
 SCSI device has failed.
 Contact your Service provider.

-Problem Possible Cause Action Computer does not boot from an internal SCSI hardisk drive.
+Problem Possible Cause Action Computer does not boot from an internal SCSI hard disk drive.
 Computer not configured for SCSI hard disk drive operation.
 Run the BIOS Setup utility and set the IDE controller option to "Disabled."
 This disables the onboard IDE interface.
 Note: If you have both IDE and SCSI hard disk drives installed, your computer uses the IDE hard disk drive as the boot device.
 Operating system software is not installed on the SCSI hard disk drive.
 Install the appropriate operating system.
 Requested partition does not exist.
 Partition the SCSI hard disk drive and then reload the operating software.
 SCSI adapter has failed.
 Contact your Service provider.
 SCSI ribbon cable has failed.
 Contact your Service provider.
 SCSI hard disk drive has failed.
 Contact your Service provider.

 Problem Possible Cause Action Computer does not boot from a target diskette drive.
 Onboard diskette controller disabled.
 Run the BIOS Setup utility and set the diskette controller option to "Enabled."
 Diskette drive not enabled.
 Run the BIOS Setup utility to enable the diskette drive BIOS Setup diskette write option enabled.
 Enter your user password.
 If a supervisor password is required, see your system supervisor or system manager.
 Incorrect diskette drive type.
 Run the BIOS Setup utility and select the correct drive type.
 Diskette boot option disabled.
 Run the BIOS Setup utility and set the proper boot sequence.
 Diskette might not be bootable.
 Use a bootable diskette.
 Diskette does not contain start-up files.
 Insert a diskette with the correct start-up files.
 Diskette drive is empty.
 Insert a diskette that contains an operating system.
 Diskette is worn or damaged.
 Try another diskette.
-Loose cables.
+Loose cable connectors.
 Secure all cable connections.
 Diskette access requires a supervisor password.
 See your supervisor or system manager.
 Diskette access requires a user password.
 Enter your user password.

 Problem Possible Cause Action No response to keyboard commands.
 Keyboard is password protected.
 Enter the keyboard password.
 Keyboard is not connected.
 Power down the computer and connect the keyboard.
 Keyboard is connected to the mouse port.
 Power down the computer and connect the keyboard to the keyboard port.
 Computer operation halted.
 Reboot computer.
 Keyboard has failed.
 If available, try another keyboard.
-If the new keyboard fails, contact your Service provider.
+If the new keyboard operates correctly, replace the old keyboard following the Customer Replacement Unit process described in the Warranty and Information booklet.
 Keyboard controller has failed.
 Contact your Service provider.